-• Open to graduates with at least twelve months' humanitarian assistance or

-- developing countries' professional experience Non-graduates who are suitably qualified by higher study or research, and applicants with considerable satisfactory work experience with humanitarian / development organisations and evidence of appropriate inservice training, will also be considered 'Field' experience is desirable but not essential - Field experience is desirable but not esser - English Language IELTS with an overall band score of 6.5 (and a minimum of 5.5 in all learning components).
+- Open to graduates with at least twelve months' humanitarian assistance or developing countries' professional experience. - Medical students who have completed at least three years of study and wish to intercalate are also accepted onto the programme subject to having appropriate experience. - Non-graduates with considerable satisfactory work experience and evidence of appropriate in-service training will also be considered.
+Field experience is desirable but not essential. - IELTS with an overall band of 6.5 (and a minimum of 5.5 in all learning components).